brendoncarroll/nnc/README.md

 with the needed resources, then the application will not work as intended.
 That will lead them to understand which resources are necessary so they can pass them through.

+## Presets
+nnc configuration is focused around command line flags.
+This means that people who don't want to learn anything new can still use all nnc features, by scripting in their shell as they would normally.
+For example, look at the `etc/fish.sh` file included in this repository.

+nnc also offers a more powerful way to configure a container using presets.
+A preset is a function `(spec: ContainerSpec, caller: CallerContext) -> ContainerSpec Presets are defined using Jsonnet, and can be layered on top of one another.
+Presets are applied in the order that they are passed to the CLI.

+Presets must be defined in `.jsonnet` files, and the extension is omitted when referring to them on the command line.
+However, when imported in a Jsonnet program e.g. 'local lib = import "other_preset.jsonnet"`, the extension must be included.

 ## Examples

 This example uses the fish shell.